 • Licenses for domestic production of antiseptics were granted, increasing capacity from approximately 600.000 pieces/day to 1 million and the production of 3D-printed ventilators has been encouraged.

 • The Greek government encouraged private investment towards domestic production of protective face masks, scheduled to begin in May 2020.
-Productive capacity is estimated to 400.000 pieces/day.
+Initial productive capacity was 400.000 pieces/day.

 • Domestic pharmaceutical companies have commenced trials for chloroquine-based drug production as a further attempt to enhance the county’s approach in tackling the crisis with lower levels of reliance on the international market.

-By the onset of the current epidemic the Greek health system had a limited capacity for the hospitalisation of patients with highly infectious diseases, especially in isolation negative pressure chambers or single rooms, some of which were already occupied by existing cases requiring isolation (TBC, meningitis, immunosuppression, transplants, etc.).
+By the onset of the current epidemic the Greek health system had a limited capacity for hospitalization of patients with highly infectious diseases, especially in isolation negative pressure chambers or single rooms, some of which were already occupied by existing cases requiring isolation (TBC, meningitis, immunosuppression, transplants, etc.).

-Through co-ordinated actions and the cooperation of the Administrations of the Ministry of Health and the Nursing Units, 3,307 beds for the hospitalization of COVID-19 cases had been secured by March 31.
-As of April 16, 4,007 hospital beds have been amassed,of which 3,610 were available, including bed occupancy by highly suspected COVID-19 cases awaiting laboratory results.
+Through co-ordinated actions and the cooperation of the Administrations of the Ministry of Health and the Nursing Units, 3,307 beds for the hospitalization of COVID-19 cases were secured by March 31.
+By April 16, 4,007 hospital beds had been amassed, of which 3,610 were available, including bed occupancy by highly suspected COVID-19 cases awaiting laboratory results.

-On February 2020, there were a total of 565 ICU public beds in Greece with no availability for potential hospitalisation of COVID-19 cases.
-By March 31st, the total number of ICU beds increased to 870, with the majority of them (n=703) being in public hospitals; private hospitals have 137 beds, and military hospitals have further 30 beds.
+On February 2020, there were a total of 565 ICU public beds in Greece with no availability for potential hospitalization of COVID-19 cases.
+By March 31st, the total number of ICU beds increased to 870, with the majority of them (n=703) being in public hospitals.

 The initial increase in the total number of ICU beds came from: